iBrokeTheCode/django-rest-framework/notes/lesson-17.md

 1.  **Import necessary modules from `rest_framework` and `django_filters` (if you are using `DjangoFilterBackend` as well).**

     ```python
-    from rest_framework import generics
     from rest_framework import filters
     from django_filters.rest_framework import DjangoFilterBackend
-    from .models import Product
-    from .serializers import ProductSerializer
     ```

 2.  **In your generic view (e.g., `ListAPIView`, `ListCreateAPIView`) or viewset, define the `filter_backends` attribute as a list and include `filters.SearchFilter` and/or `filters.OrderingFilter` along with any other filter backends you are using (like `DjangoFilterBackend`).**